Is It Safe to Travel to Philippines in 2026?

 - kidnapping

 The overall security situation has been worsening recently.
-Contributing factors: increased caution due to crime, terrorism, civil unrest, and kidnapping, violent crimes are common, protests can escalate into violence.
+Contributing factors: Exercise increased caution due to crime, terrorism, civil unrest, and kidnapping., Some areas have increased risk., Protests occur and can escalate into violence..

 Active restrictions in Philippines: